A collection of pus. Usually forms because of infection.

 An x-ray film used to obtain the wide view of the upper and lower jaw and their associated structures.

 An opening on a tooth or other oral structure.

 The surrounding of the bottom of the root of a tooth.

-A specialty of dentistry involves diagnosis, prevention, and treatment of supporting unit of teeth.
+A specialty of dentistry involves diagnosis, prevention, and treatment of gum (periodontal) disease.

 Adult’s teeth.
 The first permanent tooth usually comes in around 6 years old.

 A piece of “nail-like” metal.
 It usually is used for better retention of a filling.